-Healthy Aging: A Lifelong Guide to Your Physical and Spiritual Well-Being, by Andrew Weil
+Healthy Aging: A Lifelong Guide to Your Physical and Spiritual Well-Being

 Andrew Weil is America’s best-known revolutionary.
 You know him as a doctor — a pioneer in what he calls Integrative Medicine — who gets around in the very best media circles.
 Like the cover of Time Magazine, where he looks like a jolly Santa, with his bald head, big grin and a white beard just long enough to make you think he may someday play in ZZ Top.
 He’s a very reassuring guest on talk shows, where he speaks in praise of common sense and treatments that work, whatever their source.
 But don’t be fooled — Andrew Weil is a bomb-thrower.

-The first bomb he’s throwing this time — and it may come as a shock to baby boomers, who tend to believe that life started with them and cannot go on without them — is the newsflash that we all will die.
-There is no ‘fountain of youth.’
-There is no magic elixir that extends life.
-In 2002, Weil turned sixty, and he’s blunt about what that means: ‘Sixty is about the time that organs of the body begin to fail, when the first signs of age-related disease begin to appear.’
+“Healthy Aging: A Lifelong Guide to Your Physical and Spiritual Well-Being” is a bomb that may come as a shock to Boomers — who tend to believe that life started with them and cannot go on without them — and a total surprise for Millennials.
+Its newsflash: We all will die.
+There is no “fountain of youth,” no magic elixir that extends life.
+In 2002, when Weil turned sixty, he noted what that means: “Sixty is about the time that organs of the body begin to fail, when the first signs of age-related disease begin to appear.”

 Can aging be reversed?
-No. But here comes the second bomb Dr. Weil is throwing — and, from his point-of-view, it’s pure good news: You can age gracefully.
-And is you are smart and careful and active and lucky, you will ‘live as long and as well as possible, then have a rapid decline at the end of life.’
+No. But here comes the second bomb Dr. Weil throws in these pages — and from his point-of-view, it’s pure good news: You can age gracefully.
+And if you are smart and careful and active and lucky, you will “live as long and as well as possible, then have a rapid decline at the end of life.”
 That is, you’re healthy and vital right into your ’80s and ’90s, and then you get sick and die quickly, with your dignity — and your wits — intact.
-‘The goal,’ he reminds us, ‘is compression of morbidity, not life extension.’
+“The goal,” he reminds us, “is compression of morbidity, not life extension.”

 That personal story is welcome because it’s a stark contrast to the rest of the book, which is unusually technical for Dr. Weil.
 But you’ll want to slog through it.
 First, because it is your life — a subject of plausible interest to you — he’s talking about.
 Second, because the science is in support of some very blunt statements about how to live and eat and medicate.